Mitigating quantum operation infidelity through engineering the distribution of photon losses: Results

-While significant progress is needed to increase the total heralding efficiency, a triangular multiport interferometer design offers a modest improvement.
-Fig. \ref{fig:GHZ3_qubiterasure} reveals that the conditional qubit transmittance within a GHZ-3 state is non-uniformly distributed, even though the underlying rectangular circuit exhibits symmetric losses.
-This non-uniformity is attributed to events involving more than three photons in the measured modes, which non-trivially map onto the postselected three-photon herald measurement due to losses (App. \ref{app:GHZ3}).
-Alternatively, Fig. \ref{fig:GHZ3_qubiterasure} shows that by transitioning to a triangular design, the conditional qubit transmittance is improved for all qubits.
-Counterintuitively, the transmittance of qubits 2 and 3 shows a closer similarity despite the underlying asymmetric losses.
-However, this improvement comes at the expense of a slight increase in stabilizer measurement errors (App. \ref{app:GHZ3}).
+Fig. \ref{fig:GHZ3_qubiterasure} shows that in the rectangular design, conditional qubit transmittance is non-uniform despite symmetric losses.
+This non-uniformity is attributed to events involving more than three photons in the measured modes, which non-trivially map onto the postselected three-photon herald measurement due to losses (see supplemental document).
+Using a triangular multiport interferometer improves the conditional transmittance for all qubits and reduces the disparity between qubits 2 and 3, even though the triangular design introduces asymmetric losses.
+This improvement is achieved with a slight increase in stabilizer measurement errors (see supplemental document).